TerryMcGinnis01/Senior-Design-Spring-2020/README.md

 LabVIEW checks the buffer for incoming bytes.
 The first 2 bytes received determine the indicator it will be shown in.
 It displays each reading in a separate indicator.
 The data is appended to a plain text file.

 ### Example:

 If the Arduino sends "t521.3", LabVIEW interprets this as the temperature from sensor 5 (t5).
 So 21.3 is displayed in the t5 indicator.

 ### How the Arduino Code Works:

-The Arduino code scans through the 8 channels of the multiplexer and if there is data available to read from the sensor, it will write to the buffer 2 bytes as an identifier followed by the data itself.
+The Arduino code scans through the 8 channels of the multiplexer and if there is data available to read from the sensor, it will read the data and write to the buffer 2 "identifier" bytes plus the data read.